 What's Early Action?

-We offer an Early Action deadline (non-binding) for undergraduate applicants who desire early notification of their admission status.
+We offer an Early Action deadline (nonbinding) for undergraduate applicants who desire early notification of their admission status.
 Applicants wishing to be considered for Early Action will need to submit their completed application by December 1.
 Students submitting all application materials on or before December 1 will receive notification of their admissions decision prior to December 31.

 - A Common Application or a UNE Application with the $40 application fee.

-Visit the international admissions website for more detailed information.
+Please visit the international admissions website for more detailed information.